bogaudio/BogaudioModules/README.md

   - Reset (hard sync) input.
   - Slow mode.

 LFO tracks pitch CVs at the V/OCT input seven octaves lower than a normal oscillator: with a 0V input, the output frequency is note C-3 (2.04HZ).
 The frequency knob is calibrated in linear volts (the small ticks), and its value is added to the input V/OCT.
 With no input, the frequency range is from approximately 0.1 to 400HZ; with CV the frequency may be driven up to 2000HZ or down to arbitrarily low values.
 In slow mode, the output frequency tracks the controls four octaves lower than otherwise (11 octaves below a normal oscillator).
+Output is `(lfo * scale / 100) + offset`.

 _Polyphony:_ <a href="#polyphony">Polyphonic</a>, with channels defined by the V/OCT input.